-You can now build the project and deploy it to an emulator device using the Android Development Tools (ADT) Eclipse plug-in (available from the Android site).
+You can now build the project and deploy it to an emulator device from within Android Studio.
 The AndroidRSS sample will download the XML RSS feed for CBS' Top News stories.
 It uses the XBinder generated classes to decode this XML, and then displays the titles and descriptions of the items from the feed.